aws-samples/aws-network-firewall-automation-examples/README.md

 #### Abuse.CH
 * Examples of using URLs hosting IP addresses, hostnames, or Suricata rules from https://abuse.ch

+#### AllowListGenerator
+* CloudFormation template which deploys a solution to help automate creating an allow list rule group for AWS Network Firewall based on network traffic logs.

 #### Alphasoc
 * Examples of blocking using encrypted DNS hosts from https://feeds.alphasoc.net/encrypted_dns.txt